Maureen Charles

 I'm Your Neighbor Books

-The mission of I’m Your Neighbor Books is "to build a stronger America, one where immigrants are welcomed and where first-through-third-generation Americans truly belong."
-They curate, loan, and gift collections of children’s books centered on the experience of New Arrivals and New American communities with an aim to: (1) start conversations on modern immigration, (2) refute false narratives about communities of color, (3) create emotional connections to a vast diversity of voices, (4) share the joy and strength of immigrant and new generation families, (5) build the cultural competency of all readers, and (6) lay the groundwork for cross-cultural communication."
+I’m Your Neighbor Books is committed to building "a stronger America, one where immigrants are welcomed and where first-through-third-generation Americans truly belong."
+They curate, loan, and gift collections of children’s books centered on the experience of New Arrivals and New American communities with an aim to: (1) start conversations on modern immigration, (2) refute false narratives about communities of color, (3) create emotional connections to a vast diversity of voices, (4) share the joy and strength of immigrant and new generation families, (5) build the cultural competency of all readers, and (6) lay the groundwork for cross-cultural communication.

 Resources for Young Music Creatives